methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-06-09-logstash-elasticsearch-searchphaseexecutionexception-error-2.md

 ---
   title: Logstash Elasticsearch searchphaseexecutionexception error
   date: 2014-06-09
+excerpt: "In the past few days I have come across the following error on two different instances of Logstash."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 In the past few days I have come across the following error on two different instances of Logstash.